Film Permits and Location Agreements

 Beaches

 Most beaches are handled by Film LA or The California Film Commission.
-If anyone is in the water, or if you have a large-scale production, they will require that a Lifeguard be present.
+A lifeguard is required for large-scale productions and for any shoots during which people will be in the water.
 Film LA or the California Film Commission will help you coordinate with the Department of Beaches and Harbors.

 Filming in Santa Clarita